Recurring revenue contracts are more important than ever for integrators looking to maximize profitability and boost the bottom line.

 On the surface, that seems like a no-brainer.
 A single security project can be more profitable than a single service contract.
-This makes sense when you consider the amount of time, energy, and effort involved in working with customers, designing the system, and implementing the approved solution.
+This makes sense when considering the time, energy, and effort involved in working with customers, designing the system, and implementing the approved solution.

 But is it true over the long term?

-To truly account for the cost of a project, you’d have to look at all the time and manpower it took to actually find, bid, and win the project in addition to the time, labor, and materials that it takes to complete it.
+To truly account for the cost of a project, you’d have to look at all the time and manpower it took actually to find, bid, and win the project, in addition to the time, labor, and materials it takes to complete it.

-Plus, for every project you win, you’ll have other projects you lost.
-While the time spent developing and submitting those proposals isn’t tracked within any one project, it can account for tens of thousands in labor costs that have no monetary return.
+Plus, for every project you win, you’ll have other projects you lose.
+While the time spent developing and submitting those proposals isn’t tracked within any one project, it can account for tens of thousands in labor costs without monetary return.

 On the other hand, service contracts — once initiated — require minimal effort to maintain.
 Your service team can handle multiple contracts at a time, and you can optimize service output with powerful security information management tools to make the process even smoother.

-That level of flexibility is the reason that subscription-based services have become commonplace in other industries.
+That level of flexibility is why subscription-based services have become commonplace in other industries.
 When software giant Adobe switched to cloud-based subscription services back in the early 2010s, they netted a 22% ($1.31b) profit increase year over year.

 Service-based revenue may offer lower profit margins in the short term.
-However, over time, it reflects a more stable growth cycle, gives integration teams room to do better work, and creates an opportunity for continued growth after the bulk of your resources have moved on to a new project.
+However, over time, it reflects a more stable growth cycle, gives integration teams room to do better work, and creates an opportunity for continued growth after most of your resources have moved on to a new project.

 3. Standardize Project & Service Delivery

-Research has already established that standardization leads to boosts in productivity, output, and quality.
+Research has already established that standardization boosts productivity, output, and quality.
 This is true across all business models, from manufacturing to retail sales and service.

-Integrators often struggle when standardizing how information is passed through each stage of project delivery in a clear and consistent manner.
+Integrators often struggle when standardizing how information is passed through each project delivery stage clearly and consistently.